socketbind/esp32-led-effects-server/README.md

 # ESP32 LED Effects Server

+**Not maintained but you are very much welcome to fork it and make improvements!**

 This software provides a simple web-based interface for driving 8x8 MAX7219-based LED Matrices on an ESP32 microcontroller.
 I'm using the Geekworm ESP32-DevKit (http://www.raspberrypiwiki.com/index.php/ESP32-DevKit).

 Cheap modules can be found on various online marketplaces like eBay, DealExtreme or Aliexpress: